To pull the metal splinter from my palm

-I did, without ever wanting to, remove my child’s splinter, lance a boil, immobilize a broken arm, pull together sliced skin, clean many dirty wounds.
+I did, without ever wanting to, remove my own children’s splinter, lanced a boil, immobilized a broken arm, pulled together sliced skin, cleaned many dirty wounds.
 It felt like I crossed the line between mommy and doctor.
 But someone had to do it, and a four hour wait in the emergency room didn’t seem warranted.

-My own child learned to cope with hurt made worse by someone they trusted to be comforter.
+My own children learned to cope with hurt made worse by someone they trusted to be comforter.

 I dealt with inflicting pain, temporary though it may be, to flesh that arose from my flesh.
 It hurt as much as if it were my own wound needing cleansing, not theirs.